harinik28/E-commerce-Website-Design-Template/README.md

 - **Horizontally Scrollable Product Details**:
   - Achieved using React's list rendering concept, making it easy to showcase multiple products without cluttering the interface.

+- **Adding Products To Cart**:
+  - Achieved using Redux's state management concept, making it easy to add and delete multiple products without cluttering the interface.

 - **Responsive Design**:
   - Styled with Bootstrap to ensure the website looks great on all devices, from desktops to mobile phones.